 The cost of our vessels is depreciated on a straight-line basis over the expected useful life of each vessel.
 Depreciation is based on the cost of the vessel less its estimated residual value.
-We estimate the useful life of our vessels to be 25 years from the date construction is completed, which we believe is common in the dry bulk shipping industry.
-Furthermore, we estimate the residual values of our vessels to be \$150 per light-weight ton which we also believe is common in the dry bulk shipping industry.
+We estimate the useful life of our vessels to be 25 years from the date construction is completed, which we believe is common in the dry bulk shipping industry and is usually the age that vessels are scrapped.
+Furthermore, we estimate the residual values of our vessels to be \$150 per light-weight ton which we also believe is common in the dry bulk shipping industry and has been a historical average price of the cost of the light-weight ton of vessels being scrapped.
+We do not expect these assumptions to change in the near future.
 Our depreciation charges have increased in recent periods due to the enlargement of our fleet which has also led to an increase of ownership days.
 We expect that these charges will continue to grow as a result of our acquisition of additional vessels.